jonluca/blog/README.md

 # JonLuca's Blog

+Source code and complete edit history of JonLuca's Blog.

-This a Jekyll site with the Scribble theme.
-It can be found [here](https://blog.jonlu.ca)
+The live blog can be found [here](https://blog.jonlu.ca).